Juan Manuel Fangio: Post-retirement activities

 Fangio was inducted into the International Motorsports Hall of Fame in 1990.
 He returned to the spotlight in 1994, when he publicly opposed a new Province of Buenos Aires law denying driving licences to those over 80 (which included Fangio).
 Denied a renewal of his card, Fangio reportedly challenged Traffic Bureau personnel to a race between Buenos Aires and seaside Mar del Plata (a 400 km (250 mi) distance) in two hours or less, following which an exception was made for the five-time champion.

-Ayrton Senna would later invite Fangio again to the 1993 Brazilian Grand Prix race held at the Interlagos circuit in São Paulo, where the Brazilian driver emerged victorious.
+Senna would later invite Fangio again to the 1993 Brazilian Grand Prix race held at the Interlagos circuit in São Paulo, where the Brazilian driver emerged victorious.
 Senna celebrated his victory with Fangio, the last time they were seen together in public.
 Both drivers would later have private meetings where Senna would often travel to Argentina or Fangio would travel to Senna's house in Brazil.
 When Senna died in an accident at the San Marino Grand Prix in May 1994, Fangio deeply mourned the driver's death.
 "I have lost my heir and successor" said Fangio at the time, showing his regret for the death of the young Brazilian driver.
 The former driver participated in Senna's funeral, and the subsequent burial, which was held with honors worthy of a state funeral due to the driver's great popularity, at the Morumbi Cemetery.

-He was appointed honorary president of Mercedes-Benz Argentina in 1987, the only distinction granted in its history by the German company, and held the position until 1994.
+Fangio was appointed honorary president of Mercedes-Benz Argentina in 1987, the only distinction granted in its history by the German company, and held the position until 1994.
 Fangio was appointed president of the Renault Foundation in 1990 and continued to make public appearances especially in international exhibition races until his health began to deteriorate.
 He held his last competition on the Sardinia Island in 1993 aboard an Alfetta 159 in the company of other figures of his time.

-His role at Mercedes-Benz during the Argentine military dictatorship

-On the centenary of his birth in 2011, two projects were presented in the Legislature of the City of Buenos Aires by the PRO to honor him, which were resisted by both the Buenos Aires Deputy Ombudsman's Office and by the representative Delia Bisutti, who pointed out that "a claim is being made for Fangio in its entirety and someone of his renown could not be oblivious to what was happening.
-"Here there was a military dictatorship with civic accompaniment, and it is very important to highlight what happened to Fangio."
-Fernando de Andreis, the deputy who presented the project, dismissed the accusation, stating that it was unfounded.
-Graciela Borges, widow of Juan Manuel Bordeu, also defended Fangio, arguing that the visit to Venezuela made by the broker in the 70s would have been made with any other government.